NolanJMcCafferty/Pitch-Charting-App/README.md

 ![pitch charting applet](https://github.com/NolanJMcCafferty/Pitch-Charting-App/blob/master/pitchChart.png)

 To use the pitch charting applet, clone this repository and navigate to the src directory.
-Then, using the command line, run ``javac PitchChart.java`` and ``java PitchChart.java``.
+Then, using the command line, run ``javac PitchChart.java`` and ``java PitchChart``.